Lupus - Symptoms of lupus

 In people with SLE, skin rashes most commonly develop on the face, wrists and hands.
-A rash over the cheeks and the bridge of the nose is particularly common and is known as a "butterfly rash".
-Skin rashes that are caused by SLE may be permanent and can be made worse with exposure to sunlight.
+A rash over the cheeks and the bridge of the nose is particularly common and is known as a 'butterfly rash'.
+Skin rashes caused by SLE may be permanent and can be made worse by exposure to sunlight.
 This is known as photosensitivity.

-As well as the primary symptoms listed above, SLE can also cause a number of other symptoms.
-However, if you have SLE it is unlikely that you will have all of the symptoms listed below, and many people with the condition will only experience the primary symptoms.
+As well as the primary symptoms listed above, SLE can also cause other symptoms.
+However, it is unlikely you will have all of the symptoms listed below, and many people with the condition will only experience primary symptoms.

 - high temperature (fever) of 38C (100.4F) or above

-- swollen lymph glands (small, bean-shaped glands that are found throughout your body, including in your neck, armpits and groin)
+- swollen lymph glands (small, bean-shaped glands found throughout your body, including your neck, armpits and groin)

 - recurring mouth ulcers

 hair loss (alopecia)

 - headaches and migraine

 - shortness of breath due to lung inflammation, heart involvement or anaemia - a condition where a lack of red, oxygen-carrying blood cells can cause fatigue and shortness of breath

 Raynaud's phenomenon - a condition that limits the blood supply to your hands and feet when it is cold